NSHipster/articles/2013-11-11-nsformatter.md

 * * *

 If your app deals in numbers or dates, `NSFormatter` is indespensable.
-Actually, if your app doesn't... then what _does_ it do, exactly?
+Actually, if your app doesn't… then what _does_ it do, exactly?

 Presenting useful information to users is as much about content as presentation.
 Invest in learning all of the secrets of `NSNumberFormatter` and `NSDateFormatter` to get everything exactly how you want them.